MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-planning-assignment-table.md

 * Cancellation of a sales order, forecast, component, purchase order, works order, assembly order, or transfer order.
 * Consumption of items other than planned.
 * Output of items other than planned.
-* Unplanned changes in stock.
+* Unplanned changes in inventory.

 For these direct supply-demand displacements, the order tracking and action messaging system maintains the Planning Assignment table and states a planning reason as an action message.